John P. Meier: Volume 2

 The third part applies the same criteria of historicity to miracle stories as to other aspects of Jesus' life.
 Rather than adopting say an exclusively agnostic or Christian perspective or relying on philosophical arguments whether miracles can occur, it poses narrower data-based historical questions (pp. 510–11, 517).
 Meier is quoted in a 1997 interview as saying: "The proper stance of a historian is, 'I neither claim beforehand that miracles are possible, nor do I claim beforehand they are not possible.'"
 Meier finds that Jesus' performance of extraordinary deeds deemed miracles at the time is best supported by the criteria of multiple attestation and the coherence of Jesus' deeds and words (p.
 630).
 In moving from the global question of miracles to the particular, Meier examines each miracle story by broad category.
 That examination drives the conclusion that no single theory explains all such stories with equal assurance and applicability.
 Rather, it is suggested that some stories have no historical basis (such as the cursing of the fig tree) and that other stories likely go back to events in the life of Jesus (though theological judgment is required to affirm any miracle) (p.
 968).
 At the global level again, Jesus as healer is as well supported as almost anything about the historical Jesus.
 In the Gospels, the activity of Jesus as miracle worker looms large in attracting attention to himself and reinforces his eschatological message.
 Such activity, Meier suggests, might have added to the concern of authorities that culminated in Jesus' death (p.
 970).

 Volume 3

-Volume 3 (2001) places Jesus in the context of his followers, the crowds, and his competitors (including Pharisees, Sadducees, Essenes, Samaritans, scribes, and proto-Zealots) in first-century Palestine.
+Volume 3 (2001) places Jesus in the Jewish context of his followers, the crowds, his competitors (including Samaritans, Pharisees, Essenes and proto-Zealots) and his enemies (Sadducees, Herodians and scribes) in first-century Palestine.